ayaankuk/Personal-Website/README.md

 # Personal-Website
-A personal portfolio website showcasing projects and ideas created by Ayaan Kukreja
+A personal portfolio website showcasing projects and ideas created by Ayaan Kukreja.
+This website is written in Python, Javascript, HTML and React all seamlessly connected with Django.

 **StartUp**